nineteendo/tmlx/Docs/docs/statements/exit.md

 > Else is not treated as an exit status:
 >
 > ```btml
-> if Black exit else move Right
+> if black exit else move east
-> if White exit 1
+> if white exit 1
 > ```

 ## Exit Status